vanha777/EazyPic/README.md

 # [EazyPic]

-![version]To build files, make sure use tauri-apps/@next version, still in beta so watch out for breaking changes ! :
+![version]
+This is just a Fun project MVP using FE from Creative Tim and wrapped around tauri-apps, To build files, make sure use tauri-apps/@next version, still in beta so watch out for breaking changes ! :

 **Fully Coded Elements**
 npm install @tauri-apps/cli@next @tauri-apps/api@next